How to Choose a Cosplay Character

 - Consider costs related to your cosplay.

-- Better likenesses tends to get a larger response.
+- Better likenesses tend to get a larger response.

 - Remember that you will be photographed.